hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

 We see two models.
 One that protects the camera from the arm, and one that protects the base from the gripper.
 Each model is registered with the [RobotCollision](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision.py) instance as a loadable plug-in.
 The [Robot](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot.py) class calls the `RobotCollision.step` method periodically at approximately 10hz.

-`RobotCollision.step`  computes the 'AND' of the  limits specified across each Collision Model such that the most restrictive joint limits are set for each joint using the `set_soft_motion_limit_min , set_soft_motion_limt_max` methods.
+`RobotCollision.step` computes the 'AND' of the limits specified across each Collision Model such that the most restrictive joint limits are set for each joint using the `set_soft_motion_limit_min` and `set_soft_motion_limt_max` methods.

 ## Default Collision Models

 The default collision models for Stretch Body are found in [robot_collision_models.py](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision_models.py).
-As of this writing, the provide models are:
+As of this writing, the provided models are:

 * [CollisionArmCamera](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision_models.py#L8): Avoid collision of the head camera with the arm
 * [CollisionStretchGripper](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision_models.py#L75): Avoid collision of the wrist-yaw and gripper with the base and ground

+!!! warning
-**NOTE**: The provided collision models are coarse and are provided to avoid common potentially harmful collisions only.
+    The provided collision models are coarse and are provided to avoid common potentially harmful collisions only.
 Using these models it is still possible to collide the robot with itself in some cases.

+!!! info
-**NOTE**: Additional collision models are provided for the DexWrist
+    Additional collision models are provided for the DexWrist

 ### Working with Models

 The collision models to be used by Stretch Body are defined with the `robot_collision` parameter.
-For example, we see in `robot_params.py`  that the CollisionArmCamera is loaded by default
+For example, we see in `robot_params.py`  that the CollisionArmCamera is loaded by default:

 ```python
 "robot_collision": {'models': ['collision_arm_camera']},